-Before you request an exchange, consider the investment objectives and policies of the fund for which you are exchanging shares, as described in that fund's prospectus.
+Before you request an exchange, consider the investment objectives and policies of the Fund for which you are exchanging shares, as described in that Fund's prospectus.
 You generally will have to pay income taxes on an exchange.

-Same Fund Exchange Privilege
+Same Fund Exchanges

-Certain shareholders may be eligible to exchange their shares for shares of another class.
+Certain shareholders may be eligible to exchange their shares for shares of another class of the same Fund.
 If eligible, no sales charges or other charges will apply to any such exchange.
 Generally, shareholders will not recognize a gain or loss for Federal income tax purposes upon such an exchange.
-Investors should contact their financial intermediary to learn more about the details of this privilege.
+Investors should contact their financial intermediary to learn more about same fund exchanges.